stoermelder/vcvrack-packone/docs/Strip.md

     - Added support for sub-folders in preset-submenu (#230)
 - v2.0.0
     - Fixed crash on disabling a group of modules (#341)
+    - Fixed high CPU usage in High/Low-mode for bypass
     - Remember last used folder for strips and selections on dialogs (#307)

 # stoermelder STRIP-BAY